-• Fire Safety Prevention: The Safety Department exercises control of alarm systems for fire, weather-related emergencies, and environmental hazards.
-The Safety Department maintains inventories and monthly inspections of fire extinguishers, conducts training on how to use fire extinguishers and checks to ensure that emergency exits are clear and unobstructed.
-The Department of Campus Facilities maintains a contract with Siemens, who perform semiannual and annual tests of fire sprinklers and perform testing, maintenance and upgrades of fire alarm systems.

-- Emergency Action Planning: With other university departments, The Department of Campus Safety coordinates an Emergency Action Plan.
-The Department provides continuous training to all staff who implements the Emergency Action Plan, which includes step by step procedures for all types of emergencies.
+- Fire Safety Prevention: The Safety Department exercises control of alarm systems for fire, weather-related emergencies, and environmental hazards.
+The Campus Safety Department maintains inventories and monthly inspections of fire extinguishers, conducts training on how to use fire extinguishers and checks to ensure that emergency exits are clear and unobstructed.
+The Department of Campus Safety maintains a contract with Siemens and Maximum, who perform semiannual and annual tests of fire sprinklers and perform testing, maintenance, and upgrades of fire alarm systems. - Emergency Action Planning: With other university departments, The Department of Campus Safety coordinates an Emergency Action Plan.
+The Department provides training to all staff who implements the Emergency Action Plan, which includes step by step procedures for all types of emergencies.
 Fire and tornado drills, in cooperation with the residential and administrative staff, are conducted each semester. - Record Keeping: The Department of Campus Safety is responsible for maintaining records and statistics for on-campus criminal offenses, personal accidents and injuries, and motor vehicle accidents.
 The Department of Campus Safety is also responsible for releasing public information in compliance with state and federal laws.
-In addition to releasing state and federally required Minger and Clery Reports and posting them on its Web site, the Department updates the incident log daily, which is available from the Department of Campus Safety (located in the Saints Center) and is also accessible on-line. - Security Awareness and Workplace Violence Training: Each semester, the Director provides detailed information on how to prevent workplace violence, how to identify possible offenders and what to do if violence occurs.
-The program covers warning signs information, reporting mechanisms and sources of counseling when possible offenders are identified. - Daily Building/Lighting Checks: Officers are responsible for reporting any lighting or maintenance problems to Facilities Management.
-All requests for repairs require a Physical Plant work order.
+In addition to releasing state and federally required Clery Report and posting on Thomas More University's Web site, the Department updates the incident log daily, which is available from the Department of Campus Safety (located in the Saints Center) and is also accessible on-line. - Security Awareness and Workplace Violence Training: Each semester, the Director provides detailed information on how to prevent workplace violence, how to identify possible offenders and what to do if violence occurs.
+The program covers warning signs information, reporting mechanisms and sources of counseling, when possible, offenders are identified. - Daily Building/Lighting Checks: Officers are responsible for reporting any lighting or maintenance problems to Facilities Management.
+All requests for repairs require a Facilities work order.